Using Consumer Insights to Maximize Brand Growth

 Creating Your Brand Identity: Design Considerations

-Misty Gordon
+Misty D. Gordon, Misty Gordon Creative

 What is Brand Identity?